 You should always seek expert advice before carrying out a load bank test because, as with anything electrical, there is always the potential for failure.

-Why is load bank tasting important?
+Why is load bank testing important?

 Before take-off, pilots fire up the engines and run diagnostic checks to ensure that when they hit the runway, they won’t fail.
 A load bank test is essentially the same principle.